j-b-smith/Depot-Utility/README.md

   - Allows the user to view a log containing all machines that have been warrantied through use of the application
   - Allows the user to view a pie graph of log information that sorts by the part that was received or the model of machine

-The Service Now tab is newly added and is designed to allow a user to automatically close a list of tickets on through Service Now as well as entering tracking numbers and work notes.
+The Service Now tab is newly added and is designed to allow a user to automatically close a list of tickets through Service Now as well as entering tracking numbers and work notes.

 ## Warranty Machine Form: